Looking for the ultimate chest day workout to build size, strength, and a complete chest? You're in the right place.

 -

 Step 1: Add reps.
-Stay within the rep range (e.g., 8–10).
-If you hit 10 clean reps, bump the weight slightly next week.
+Stay within the target rep range.
+If an exercise calls for 8-10 reps and you hit 10 clean reps on all sets, bump the weight slightly next time.

 -

 Step 2: Add weight.
-Go up in small increments — 5–10 pounds — once you master a weight across all sets.
+Go up in small increments, usually 5-10 pounds, once you master a weight across all sets.

 -

-Step 3: Add sets (sparingly).
-If you stall for a few weeks, consider adding a set to one or two exercises.
+Step 3: Add sets sparingly.
+If you stall for a few weeks, consider adding one set to one or two exercises, but don’t turn the workout into a two-hour pec funeral.

 -

 Step 4: Change angles.
-Slight adjustments to incline or grip can refresh the stimulus without overhauling the routine.
+Slight adjustments to incline, grip, or cable height can refresh the stimulus without overhauling the entire routine.

 When to Progress Your Chest Day Workout